Is it better to lease a Volkswagen or buy one?

 The answer is different for everyone.
 But leasing has been increasingly popular over the past several years and for good reason.
 (I think, because, yes I’ve converted and now always lease my vehicles.)

 Shant’s offered to answer your specific Volkswagen lease questions too.
-His direct line is 909-230-5611 and his email is SBashian [at] OntarioVW [dot] com.
+Email is SBashian [at] OntarioVW [dot] com.

 Continue reading or click play below.
 Either way, here’s you need to know about VW leasing.